2D Image Preparation

-This guide will show you how to prepare a 2D image in your Effect House project.
+This guide will show you how to prepare a 2D image for your Effect House project.

 Import an Image

-You can import an image by clicking + > Import > From Computer in the Assets panel.
+You can import an image by clicking the Add button [+] > Import > From Computer in the Assets panel.
 You can also drag the image into the Assets panel.

 You can import images larger than 1024 x 1024 px, but the larger dimension will be resized to 1024 px.
 If the file is larger than 1 MB after resizing, the import will be stopped.